To the Members

-The same has been posted on website of the Company viz; www. bluedart.com.
+The same has been posted on website of the company viz; www. bluedart.com.
 The weblinkof familiarisation programme is http://www.nseprimeir.com/z_BlueDart/files/FamiliarisationProgramme.pdf

-CSR Committee along with CSR Implementation / Management Committee is responsible forformulating and implementing CSR Policy of the Company.
+The CSR Committee along with CSR Implementation / Management Committee is responsiblefor formulating and implementing the CSR Policy of the Company.

 CSR INITIATIVES / CSR POLICY

-The Corporate Social Responsibility is an integral part of our strategy.
-We take ourresponsibility towards the society community employees and environment seriously.
-Wewant to make a positive contribution to our world by using our knowledge and domestic / global presencein a way that benefits people and the environment.
+Corporate Social Responsibility is an integral part of our strategy.
+We are committedto our responsibility towards the Society Community and environment.
+We want to make apositive contribution to our world by using our knowledge and domestic / global presencein a way that benefits the planet and its people.

 NOMINATION & REMUNERATION COMMITTEE